FreshKernel/kraft-sync/README.md

-1. It will require running the HTTP server on a port other than the minecraft port (e.g., 25565) which can be used by attackers to cause performance issues if you haven't implemented Rate Limit (otherwise some users might spam the server) and another security mechanism it's might affect the network and traffic from your Minecraft hosting
+1. It will require running the HTTP server on a port other than the minecraft port (e.g., 25565) which can be used by attackers to cause performance issues if you haven't implemented Rate Limit (otherwise some users might spam the server) and another security mechanism it might affect the network and traffic from your Minecraft hosting
 2. You will constantly need to update the mod for Forge/Fabric or the mod loader you are using, and for a specific Minecraft version, while this script works independently of the Minecraft version and the mod loader